siriusk-MSFT/azure-content/articles/storage-premium-storage-preview-portal.md

 Azure uses the storage account as a container for your operating system (OS) and data disks.
 In other words, if you create an Azure DS-series VM and select an Azure Premium Storage account, your operating system and data disks are stored in that storage account.

 To leverage the benefits of Premium Storage, create a Premium Storage account using an account type of *Premium_LRS* first.
-To do this, you can use the [Microsoft Azure Preview Portal](https://portal.azure.com/), [Azure PowerShell](install-configure-powershell.md), or the [Service Management REST API](http://msdn.microsoft.com/library/azure/ee460799.aspx).
+To do this, you can use the new [Microsoft Azure Portal](https://portal.azure.com/), [Azure PowerShell](install-configure-powershell.md), or the [Service Management REST API](http://msdn.microsoft.com/library/azure/ee460799.aspx).
 For step-by-step instructions, see [Creating and using Premium Storage Account for Disks](#creating-and-using-premium-storage-account-for-disks).

 ### Important notes:

-- For details about the capacity and bandwidth preview limits for Premium Storage accounts, see the [Scalability and Performance Targets when using Premium Storage](#scalability-and-performance-targets-when-using-premium-storage) section.
+- For details about the capacity and bandwidth limits for Premium Storage accounts, see the [Scalability and Performance Targets when using Premium Storage](#scalability-and-performance-targets-when-using-premium-storage) section.
 If the needs of your application exceed the scalability targets of a single storage account, build your application to use multiple storage accounts, and partition your data across those storage accounts.
 For example, if you want to attach 51 terabytes (TB) disks across a number of VMs, spread them across two storage accounts since 35 TB is the limit for a single Premium storage account.
 Make sure that a single Premium Storage account has never more than 35 TB of provisioned disks.
 - By default, disk caching policy is "Read-Only" for all the Premium data disks, and "Read-Write" for the Premium operating system disk attached to the VM.
 This configuration setting is recommended to achieve the optimal performance for your application’s I/Os.
 For write-heavy or write-only data disks (such as SQL Server log files), disable disk caching so that you can achieve better application performance.
 - Make sure that there is sufficient bandwidth available on your VM to drive the disk traffic.
 For example, a STANDARD_DS1 VM has 32 MB per second dedicated bandwidth available for Premium Storage disk traffic.
 That means, a P10 Premium Storage disk attached to this VM can only go up to 32 MB per second but not up to 100 MB per second that the P10 disk can provide.
 Similarly, a STANDARD_DS13 VM can go up to 256 MB per second across all disks.
 Currently, the largest VM on DS-series is STANDARD_DS14 and it can provide up to 512 MB per second across all disks.
 You might get higher throughput than this depending on the mix of read and write IOs in your disk traffic.